 - 1. If the student is not satisfied with the results of the Informal Appeal, he/she should provide the following information, in writing, to the Vice President for Academic Affairs: - a.
-A request for a formal appeals hearing. b.
-A brief statement of what is being appealed.
-The basis for the appeal.
-Pertinent facts relating to the appeal.
+A request for a formal appeal hearing b.
+A brief statement of what is being appealed be compared.
+The basis for the appeal be compared by the property of the appeal be compared by the com